Core Curriculum Committee

 - The chair shall make the contributions of resource members known to their supervisors, in writing when appropriate, in order to recognize their service.

 - Moira Baldwin - College of Education and Health Professions

-- Ali Dogan - College of Liberal Arts and Social Sciences/College of Natural and Applied Science
+- Ali Dogan - College of Natural and Applied Science

 - Jonathan Du - College of Business